zhaoweiyu-github/BCE-2024-Autumn/docs/source/Oct.rst

 .. note::

-   You can complete this task in two weeks and then proceed to the next task, although you may spend up to a month if needed.
-For any questions, feel free to contact me at zhaoweiyu@tongji.edu.cn.
+   You are expected to complete this task within two weeks (by November 1st) before proceeding to the next.
+However, if needed, you may extend the timeline to a month (by November 15th), feel free to contact me at zhaoweiyu@tongji.edu.cn.